lfk118/ZooplanktonBench/Dataset/README.md

 ## Preparing Datasets

 We provide the processed and labeled data.
 Please download [This](https://outlookuga-my.sharepoint.com/:f:/g/personal/fl79416_uga_edu/EhtmuP6IOTpErtRhcVR3s-oBegeA4cOb46Bkpel6eyMDFg?e=C1dewu).
 For the labels, please note that there are two folders named `labels_classification` and `labels_living_detection`.
-Use them accordingly and do not use them together.
+You should use them accordingly and not use them together.
+The labels are built in YOLO format, so if you want to use any other format, please adjust as needed.

 ### Folder structure
 In general, we need to create datasets following the structures below